syndesi-project/Syndesi/Notes.md

 ## Notes 28.05.2023

-It is possible to install multiple packages with the same base name.
-Thus having two repository, one for Syndesi (the core) and of for the drivers is possible.
-One will provide ``syndesi.drivers`` the other will provide ``syndesi.whatever``.
-This allows the drivers to have their own repo (like nixpkgs)
+The Syndesi and Syndesi-drivers packages should not overlap (i.e provide the same syndesi module) as this will cause problems.
+It's better for each to provide its own module (syndesi and syndesi_drivers for example)

+## Notes 02.06.2023

+The protocol is specified by the device itself, if multiple protocols are available for a particular device, a method is implemented to choose (or take a default one)